mcxwx123/RecGFI/README.md

 ### Using the VirtualBox VM Image

 To easy the burden to build the required environment, we supply a VirtualBox VM Image to replicate experimental results quickly and easily.
-Register and open it with VirtualBoxVM.
+You can download the VM Image from [the One Drive link](https://dreamok-my.sharepoint.com/:f:/g/personal/hehao_wowvv_com/EquUX-BJCjhOllxiNxA0ptkBDHTbDufze25oTK5SJOvlXg?e=bDJdUd).
+Then register and open it with VirtualBoxVM.
 The passport is icse22ae.
 You can see a folder named `RecGFI` in the Desktop.
-Open and run RecGFI/Main.py with VSCode or Terminal to get the results for RQ1.
+Open and run `RecGFI/Main.py` with VSCode or Terminal to get the results for RQ1.
 Then execute the command `jupyter notebook` and run `real_world_evaluation_results.ipynb` to get the results for RQ2.
 Note that this way for replication is non-persistent.
 If the VM Image is not available, please switch to other ways.

 ## Replicating Results